 Collect seeds from your garden or buy organic seeds which come in paper envelopes and can be recycled.
 I also find compost is a good source of tomato and pumpkin seedlings!
 I use a cardboard egg container to raise my seedlings.
 When they are ready you can tear off an egg cup and plant it directly into the soil.

 However if you are new to gardening or impatient like me you might end up buying some plants and they almost always come in plastic pots.
 I recently discovered a guy at my local farmers market who sells plants and takes back the pots to reuse.

-Some garden centres will offer plastic pots to customers as a free recycling service.
+Some garden centres will recycle plastic pots by offering them to customers.
 I reuse these pots and for trays I get dinner plates from the recycling centre.
 They cost next to nothing and because I select similar colour plates it looks quite smart – black pots and blue plates.
 The recycling centre is also a good source of ceramic pots.
-I have seen pots on gumtree or at garage sales.
+I have also seen pots on gumtree or at garage sales.
 For larger pots use wine barrels.

 Soil and fertiliser

-Worm farms and compost bins can be made from timber, bathtubs and also sorts of materials you can pick up at a recycling centre.
+Worm farms and compost bins create wonderful nutrient rich soil.
+They can be made from timber, bathtubs and also sorts of materials you can pick up at a recycling centre.
 But if you are not handy sometimes plastic can be useful.
 One off investments include a worm farm and compost bin made from recycled plastic.
-I have no idea on how long they last but I know my father has had a compost bin for at least 40 years.
-Both the worm farm and compost bin create the best organic soil.
+In Australia they are made from soft plastics which are recycled by REDcycle program.
+They will last long time – my father has had a plastic compost bin for at least 40 years and it’s still going strong.